-Another approach focused on empowering people is advocated in the far North and North, a region prone to instability.
-In the Far North, in partnership with other NGO (Action Against Hunger, CARE, the French Red Cross, Première Urgence Internationale and ALIMA), SOLIDARITÉS INTERNATIONAL is working to fight malnutrition, lack of access to water, the prevalence of waterborne diseases and, above all, to focus its intervention on building the capacities of local populations and actors.
-SOLIDARITÉS INTERNATIONAL continues to improve the sanitation and hygiene conditions of the targeted populations, especially in schools and health centers.
+Another approach, focusing on population empowerment, is encouraged in the far North and the North as those regions are prone to instability.
+In the Far North, In partnership with other NGOs (Action Against Hunger, CARE, the French Red Cross, Première Urgence Internationale and ALIMA), SOLIDARITÉS INTERNATIONAL is working to fight malnutrition, lack of water access, the prevalence of waterborne diseases and, above all, to focus its intervention on building the capacities of local populations and entities.
+SOLIDARITÉS INTERNATIONAL keeps on improving the sanitation and hygiene conditions of the populations, especially within schools and healthcare centers.

 Water, sanitation and hygiene